 For the launcher to register that an application should be installed for a realm, the client app with the client_version matching the dev-launcher RKS records should be installed into that realm.
+Please note that since the Launcher uses the dev-launcher realm for storing its records, all users of the Launcher will need permissions to read from this realm.
+Also, permissions to install/change app versions in Thinknode can be limited using Thinknode policies.
+Specifically, the iam:realms:installVersions permission is used to control this accessibility.

 For Example: from the above RKS hierarchy example, the application client named planning with client version 1.0.0-beta1 should be installed in the intended clinical realm where users would need to access this version.
-When a user logs into the realm in the astroid Launcher, they will have the ability to automatically install and launch that application.
+When a user logs into the astroid Launcher and selects the clinical realm, they will have the ability to automatically install and launch that application version.